evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

 set] are divided into three sub-sets after which objects they are defined on.

--  An *OOC Command* is a command in the OOCCmdset, available only on Players, not on Objects/Characters.
-Since Players control Characters, the OOC and default cmdset are normally merged together and the difference is not noticeable.
-Use e.g. the ``@ooc`` command to disconnect from the current character and see only the OOC cmdset.
-   Same-keyed command on the Character has higher priority than its OOC equivalent, allowing to overload the OOC commands on a per-Character basis.
+-  A *Player Command* is a command in the PlayerCmdset, available only on Players, not on Objects/Characters.
+Since Players control Characters, the Player and Character cmdsets are normally merged together and the difference is not noticeable.
+Use e.g. the ``@ooc`` command to disconnect from the current character and see only the Player cmdset.
+Same-keyed command on the Character has higher priority than its Player equivalent, allowing to overload the OOC commands on a per-Character basis.
 -  An *Unloggedin Command* sits in UnloggedinCmdset.
 They are specific to the login screen, before the session (User) has authenticated.
--  All other commands are *On-Character* commands, commands defined in DefaultCmdset and available in the game.
+-  All other commands are *On-Character* commands, commands defined in CharacterCmdset and available in the game.

-The full set of available commands (all three sub-sets above) currently contains 85 commands in 6 categories.
+The full set of available commands (all three sub-sets above) currently contains 92 commands in 6 categories.
 More information about how commands work can be found in the `Command <Commands.html>`_ documentation.